numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Empirical cumulative distribution functions are a universal way to display *unlabeled* data in a condensed way without losing information.
 They allow unconstrained aggregation, because each data point remains separately displayed, and they remain entirely meaningful under transformation of the data (e.g. taking the logarithm).

-* Displaying the cumulative distribution function on a set of problems from a single function instance, where only the target value varies, recovers an upside-down convergence graph with the resolution steps defined by the targets [HAN2010]_.
+* The cumulative distribution function from a set of problems where only the target value varies, recovers an upside-down convergence graph with the resolution steps defined by the targets [HAN2010]_.

 * When runs from several instances are aggregated, the association to the single run is lost, as is the association to the function when aggregating over several functions.
-This is particularly problematic for data in different dimensions, because dimension can be used as decision parameter for algorithm selection.
+This is particularly problematic for data from different dimensions, because dimension can be used as decision parameter for algorithm selection.
 Therefore, we do not aggregate over dimension.

-* The empirical distribution function can be read with the x- or the y-axis as independent variable.
+* The empirical distribution function can be read in two distinct ways.

- - x-axis: for any given budget (x-value), we read the fraction of problems solved within the budget as y-value, where the right limit value is the fraction of solved problems with the maximal budget.
+ - x-axis as independent variable: for any budget (x-value), we see the fraction of problems solved within the budget as y-value, where the right limit value is the fraction of solved problems with the maximal budget.
- - y-axis: for any given fraction of easiest problems (y-value), we see the longest runtime to solve any of them.
+ - y-axis as independent variable: for any fraction of easiest problems (y-value), we see the longest runtime to solve any of them on the x-axis.
    When plotted in `semilogx`, a horizontal shift indicates a runtime difference by the respective factor, quantifiable, e.g., as "five times faster".
 The area below the y-value and to the left of the graph reflects the  runtime geometric average, the smaller the better.

 Relation to Previous Work
 --------------------------
 Empirical distribution functions over runtimes of optimization algorithms are also known as *data profiles* [MOR2009]_.
-They are widely used for aggregating results from different functions and different dimensions to reach a single fixed target precision [RIO2012]_.
+They are widely used for aggregating results from different functions and different dimensions to reach a single target precision [RIO2012]_.
 In the COCO_ framework, we do not aggregation over dimension but aggregate often over a wide range of target precision values.

 ..